 – The last four numbers are the test packet size.

 I type in “www.google.com -f -l 1470” in command prompt and hit Enter.
-And here is the results I obtained:-
+And here are the results I obtained:-

 Noticed this time “Packet needs to be fragmented but DF set” no longer existed?